 Frequently asked questions about the settlement account

-The ring-fenced account is a regulated client account that legally protects client funds — it can only be debited to execute their payment instructions or to return their funds.
+The safeguarding account is a regulated client account that legally protects client funds — it can only be debited to execute their payment instructions or to return their funds.
 The settlement account is the operational account that orchestrates flows: collection, controls, company charges, and balancing before ring-fencing.
 Both can be opened simultaneously under a single account agreement.

 Yes.
 The settlement account meets the needs of businesses managing high volumes of payment flows without a strict regulatory ring-fencing obligation.
-It can also be used on its own by PIs or EMIs that already hold their ring-fenced account at another bank and simply wish to benefit from the Memo Bank API for the operational management of their flows.
+It can also be used on its own by PIs or EMIs that already hold their safeguarding account at another bank and simply wish to benefit from the Memo Bank API for the operational management of their flows.

 Are settlement account balances remunerated?